 We recently spent just under two weeks in the Galapagos Islands (11 days) and loved every second of it!
 As hype goes, this place couldn’t come with a bigger one and yet it still doesn’t disappoint.
 Assuming you are travelling from outside of Ecuador, this trip will take you two weeks once you add travel to and from your home country on either end.

 As awesome as it was, if we had a chance to do it over again we definitely learned a few things along the way and would make some changes.
-As we talked to both locals and travelers we learned of things we wished we had included into our Galapagos itinerary and there were a few things we wouldn’t bother with again.
+As we talked to both locals and travellers we learned of things we wished we had included into our Galapagos itinerary and there were a few things we wouldn’t bother with again.

 Learn from our mistakes and go with the best budget itinerary for independent Galapagos travel you will need!
 This will let you see all the main creatures that the islands are famous for and some stunning scenery along the way.
 Best of all, it won’t break the bank!